vjovanov/actormig/actor-migration.md

 # Scala Actors Migration Guide

-## Introduction
+## 1. Introduction

-Starting from Scala 2.10.0, the Scala standard library is deprecating Scala actors.
-In Scala 2.10 the default actor library will be Akka.
-The reason for this change is that Akka Actors have better performance, their programming model prevents accidental memory leaks and guides users to think about fault-handling.
-Moreover, it provides an uniform interface for accessing both remote and local actors.
+Starting with Scala 2.10.0, the Scala standard library is deprecating Scala actors.
+In Scala 2.10 the default actor library will be [Akka](http://akka.io).
+We deprecate Scala actors because Akka Actors have better performance, their programming model prevents accidental memory leaks and guides users to think about fault-handling.
+Moreover, Akka provides an uniform interface for accessing both remote and local actors.

-To ease the difficulties of migrating from Scala to Akka Actors we have provided the Actor Migration Kit, on both Akka and Scala side.
-Purpose of this document is to guide users through the migration process and explain how to use the provided migration kit.
+To ease the difficulties of migrating from Scala Actors to Akka we have provided the Actor Migration Kit.
+The purpose of this document is to guide users through the migration process and explain how to use the provided migration kit.

-In section "Deciding on Migration" we will discuss what possibilities the user has.
+In Section 2. we will discuss the options that a Scala Actors user has.
-In section "Migration Overview" we will describe the migration process and talk about what is being changed in the Scala distribution and Scala actors code base in order to support it.
+In Section "Migration Overview" we will describe the migration process and talk about what is being changed in the Scala distribution and Scala actors code base in order to support it.
 Finally in section "Step by Step Guide for Migration to Akka" we show individual steps, with working examples, that one needs to take to convert the code to the version compatible with Akka.

-## Deciding on Migration
+## 2. Deciding on Migration

-Each user of Scala actors can choose between staying with the current design and migrating to Akka actors.
+Each user of Scala actors can choose between staying with the current design and migrating to the Akka actors.
-In this section we explain which use cases will require non trivial code changes for migration.
+In this section we explain which cases will require non trivial code changes for the migration.
-Based on these use cases in the migrating code base it will be easier to decide on which path to choose.
+By comparing their code base with these rules users can assess weather the migration is necessary.

-One of fundamental differences between Scala and Akka actors is exhaustivity of `react`/`receive` methods.
+One of the fundamental differences between Scala and Akka actors is exhaustivity of `react`/`receive` methods.
-In Scala it is possible to write non-exhaustive partial functions for `react`/`receive`.
-Also, it is possible to nest `react` methods to the arbitrary level of depth.
-Also, in the Scala Actors library linking is working in a bidirectional way while in Akka it is implemented unidirectionally.
+In Scala it is possible to write non-exhaustive partial functions for `react`/`receive`, and `react`/`receive` methods can be nested to the arbitrary level of depth.
+Also, linking is working in a bidirectional way while in Akka it is implemented unidirectionally - parent child relationship.

-Although we provide a migration solution for most use cases, there are some situations that will be more difficult to migrate.
-In the following list we present these cases so you can compare the list with your code:
+In the following list we present use cases that are not straight forward to migrate:

-1. Nesting `react`/`reactWithin` calls.
-In this case the message handling partial function needs to be expanded with additional constructs that will bring it closer to the Akka model.
- Although these changes can be confusing, there is a solution for arbitrary level of nesting.
+1. Nesting `react`/`reactWithin` calls - the message handling partial function needs to be expanded with additional constructs that will bring it closer to the Akka model.
+Although these changes can be confusing, the migration is possible for the arbitrary level of nesting.

-2. Using `receive`/`receiveWithn` methods in scenarios that involve complex control flow.
-Migration can be confusing since the user must reshape the basic blocks of migrating code.
+2. Using `receive`/`receiveWithn` methods with complex control flow - migration can be confusing since the user must reshape the basic blocks of his code.
+Simple examples are presented in Phase 4.

-3. Relying that method `link` is bidirectional.
-Code needs to be changed so actors explicitly link to each other in both directions.
+3. Relying on `link`s bidirectional behavior - actors need to explicitly link to each other in both directions.

-4. Usage of the `restart` method.
-Akka does not provide explicit restart of actors so we can not provide the smooth migration for this use-case.
+4. Usage of the `restart` method - Akka does not provide explicit restart of actors so we can not provide the smooth migration for this use-case.
+The user must find a workaround for the `restart` method.

-5. Usage of methods `getState` - Akka actors do not have explicit state so this functionality will have to be completely changed.
+5. Usage of method `getState` - Akka actors do not have explicit state so this functionality will have to be completely changed.

-6. Possible concurrency bugs - concurrent code is notorious for complex bugs.
-Even the slight change can make the code faulty.
+6. Not starting actors after instantiation - Akka actors are automatically started when instantiated.
+Users will have to reshape their system so it starts all the actors right after their instantiation.

+7. TODO Philipp (Check the explanation) Migration of `RemoteActor`s is not directly supported - remote actors will need to be changed to the Akka implementation in the last step of the guide.
+This change can not be done in the step by step fashion.
+If user's system uses may remote actors the migration can be difficult.

+Users should be aware that concurrent code is notorious for bugs that are hide to find and tedious to fix.
 Due to differences between actor implementations it is possible that bugs will appear.
-It is advised that code is thoroughly tested after migration is complete.
+It is advised that code is thoroughly tested after the migration is complete.

-7. Not starting actors on instantiation - Akka actors are started by default and that can not be influenced.
-You will have to reshape your system so it starts all the actors on instantiation.

-TODO Philipp
-8. Migration of `RemoteActor`s is not directly supported - remote actors will need to be changed to Akka in the last step of the guide.

-## Migration Overview
+## 2. Migration Overview

-### Migration Kit
+### 2.1 Migration Kit
 In Scala 2.10 Scala Actors will be inside the Scala distribution as the separate jar (`scala-actors.jar`), and all public actor classes will be deprecated.
 Together with the distribution we will include Akka Actors in file `akka-actors.jar`.
 Future major releases of Scala will not contain Scala actors as the part of the distribution.
 The Actor Migration Kit resides both in the
 Scala distribution (`scala-actors-migration.jar`) and in the Akka Actors jar.

-### Migration Phases
+### 2.2 Migration Phases
 Actor Migration Kit should be used in 5 phases.
 Each phase is designed to introduce minimal changes to the code base and, allows the user run all system tests.
 In the first four phases of the migration the code will use Scala actors implementation, but the methods used and class signatures will be transformed